robcd/scala-either-extras/README.md

 The [new
 EitherExtras](scala-either-extras/blob/master/src/main/scala/EitherExtras.scala)
-trait is itself no longer a type class, but rather an outer trait, having now three type classes, as inner traits.
+trait is itself no longer a type class, but rather an outer trait, having, now, three type classes as inner traits.

 It may therefore now be brought into scope in different ways.